 The open end of the needle faces the direction of stitches.
 In other words, the opening of the needle should always face the direction that you’re punching.
 Lead with the open side.

-7. For even stitches, and thus even loops, punch down and at even depth.
+7. For even stitches, and even loops, punch down at a consistent depth.

 Punch the needle all the way down into the fabric until the wooden part of the handle is just touching the fabric.
 The length of the needle creates the depth of he loops.
 If you punch down to the same place on every stitch, then the loops will be a consistent pile height at the end.